Tarun-kishore/MS-hackathon/README.md

  - When you want to push some changes to original code, create a branch in your local repository.
  - Then push to changes in remote repository by creating the branch in  remote repository.
- - After pushing the changes, create a pull request.
+ - After pushing the changes, create a pull request or you can also directly push to main.